wennbergsmithe/Network-Visualization-Project/README.md

 # Network-Visualization-Project
 A network of US airports and the flights between them.
 FlightGraph.pdf is the network mapped over a map of the United States.
+The edges curve clockwise to show direction of the flight.
 The network visualization was processed in Gephi.

 <b>Supporting files:</b><br>
 edgesFlights.tsv - edges of network<br>